A general spectral solver for the axisymmetric Jeans equations: fast dynamical modelling of galaxies with arbitrary anisotropy: Acknowledgements

 \section{Acknowledgements}

 I am grateful to the many users of the \textsc{JamPy} package whose extensive feedback and challenging applications have pushed the limits of the software over the years.
 Their ambitious science cases were the primary motivation for developing this new solver.
+I thank the referee for an expert and constructive report; their insightful comments substantially improved the presentation, clarity and scope of this paper.